zhtiansweet/NetworkProtocol/README.md

 # Networking Protocols Implementation
 _January 2015 - March 2015_
 _By Tian Zhang, Li Xu and Di Tian_
+_Course: Introduction to Computer Networking, Northwestern University, Evanston, IL_
 ## Network Layer
 Accomplished two IP algorithms (Link State and Distance Vector), designed the data structure of routing table stored in each node, and wrote code on Dijkstra’s and Bellman-Ford algorithms to find the shortest route.